-Let us start from the worst possible case from the point of view of the current TU Wien algorithm, i.e., dominant subsurface scattering (Fig. 1a).
-In this scenario, subsurface scattering is very strong under all weather conditions, resulting in an inverted monotonic relationship between σ^0 and θ (Fig. 1a).
-In principle, this could enable the derivation of reliable soil moisture estimates from the ASCAT measurements.
+In principle, this inverse behavior could enable the derivation of reliable soil moisture estimates from the ASCAT measurements by simply inverting the relationship between backscatter and soil moisture.
 The primary distinction from a "regular" retrieval would be that the physical mechanism causing the backscatter response to changes in soil moisture is not the enhanced scattering contribution from the soil surface but the damping of the subsurface scattering signals with increasing θ .
-Regardless, with the current TU Wien algorithm this scenario leads to physically meaningless SSM estimates that are negatively correlated with true soil moisture values.
-It was exactly this kind of behavior observed in spaceborne radar observations over desert regions [6], [44]-[46] that has prompted this line of research.
+Regardless, with the current TU Wien algorithm, this scenario leads to SSM estimates that are negatively correlated with true soil moisture values.
+It was exactly this kind of behavior observed in spaceborne radar observations over desert regions [6], [46], [47], [48] that has prompted this line of research.
+As this scattering regime appears to be limited to deserts, the absolute soil moisture errors, as estimated by computing the root mean square differences after matching the erroneous ASCAT soil moisture retrievals with modeled soil moisture data, are typically smaller than 0.04 $\text{m}^3 \cdot \text{m}^{-3}$.
+Nonetheless, this nonphysical behavior renders the current ASCAT SSM data unusable over deserts.

-In the mixed scattering scenario illustrated by Fig. 1b, the subsurface scattering signals are weaker than in the first scenario, but still sufficiently strong to cause an initial decline of σ^0 with increasing wetness, leading to a U-shaped relationship between σ^0 and θ .
+In the mixed scattering regime illustrated in Fig. 1(b), the subsurface scattering signals are weaker than in the first scenario, but still sufficiently strong to cause an initial decline of σ^0 with increasing wetness, leading to a U-shaped relationship between σ^0 and θ .
 This is a challenging scenario for any type of soil moisture retrieval scheme, given that there is no unique mapping of a σ^0 measurement to one SSM value.
-Potentially, this ambiguity might be resolved by using additional observations (e.g., other polarizations, frequencies, etc.) or other ancillary data sets capable of signaling the occurrence of subsurface scattering [32].
+Potentially, this ambiguity might be resolved by using additional observations (e.g., other polarizations and frequencies) or other ancillary datasets capable of signaling the occurrence of subsurface scattering [32].
 For the current TU Wien algorithm, the impact of this scenario is also quite severe in that the ASCAT SSM retrievals are meaningful only for wet soil conditions, while during dry periods "anomalies" occur.
-Depending on the strength of the subsurface scatters and climatic conditions, these anomalies may occur each year during the dry season or only intermittently in exceptionally dry periods [41], [47].
+Depending on the strength of the subsurface scatterers and climatic conditions, these anomalies may occur each year during the dry season or only intermittently in exceptionally dry periods [42], [49].
 This might lead to counter-intuitive situations where the ASCAT SSM data indicate a wetting of the soil while an ongoing drought intensifies.
+As for the dominant subsurface scattering scenario, widely used accuracy metrics such as the unbiased root mean square difference or even the correlation may not depict this problem well, given that the subsurface scattering signals occur only intermittently or are weak compared with the seasonal backscatter dynamics as observed in climates with distinct dry and wet seasons (see Section IV).

-In the last scenario (Fig. 1c) subsurface scattering is either weak or non-existent, not changing the monotonic relationship between σ^0 and θ .
-Therefore, the ASCAT SSM retrievals should not show irregularities due to subsurface scattering.
-However, the additional scattering energy may reduce the sensitivity of σ^0 to changes in θ for dry soil conditions.
-Therefore, H SAF ASCAT SSM retrievals may vary little when the soils dry, while in situ soil or modeled soil moisture data still continue to decrease [33].
-Interestingly, this effect may, to some extent, be compensated by backscatter saturation effects for wet conditions as predicted by many bare soil backscatter models [48], including the widely used Integral Equation Model [49] or the semi-empirical Dubois model [50].
+In the last regime [Fig. 1(c)] subsurface scattering is either weak or nonexistent.
+Therefore, the relationship between σ^0 and θ is governed by surface scattering, and the ASCAT SSM retrievals should not show irregularities due to subsurface scattering.
+However, the additional scattering energy from the subsurface scatterers may reduce the sensitivity of σ^0 to changes in θ for dry soil conditions.
+Therefore, backscatter and consequently H SAF ASCAT SSM retrievals may vary little when the soil dries, while in situ soil or modeled soil moisture data still continue to decrease [33].
+Interestingly, this effect may, to some extent, be compensated by backscatter saturation effects for wet conditions as predicted by many bare soil backscatter models [50], including the widely used integral equation model [51].